freakent/mailify/README.md

 ##Installation
 npm install -g https://github.com/freakent/mailify.git

+##What does it do?
+mailify fixes problems in html pages that mess up formatting of rich html messages in Mozilla Thunderbird

+1. Removes moz-do-not-send="true" attributes
+1. Adds file extensions to image files that don't have them
+1. Changes all image URLs to be fully qualified instead of relative
+1. Calcuates image height attributes when not specified based on ratio of width

 ##Getting started
 1. View the page you want to email in your browser
 1. Right-click, choose Save as...